coveo/source.coveo.com/_posts/2023-04-28-error-handling-tradeoffs-and-crashing-in-production.md

 This is, of course, required in a method where we want, for instance, to catch every exception, like in the `DoX()` example above.
 However, there are some context where methods don't need to know if an exception is thrown and where we would like transparent propagation, like in the function `getBoldHtml` mentioned before.
 As explained above, this is actually one of the strengths of the exception concept: it allows separation of concerns between business logic and error handling.
+Using `RuntimeException`, which are not _checked_, is a typical way to recover the transparency that is used by [Spring](https://spring.io/) for instance.
-Java programmers invented workarounds to allow recovering this transparent propagation with checked exceptions, like using the generic `throws Exception`, but some of these workarounds were equivalent to stop using checked exceptions altogether.
+Java programmers also invented workarounds to allow recovering the transparent propagation with checked exceptions, like using the generic `throws Exception`, but some of these workarounds are equivalent to stop using checked exceptions altogether.

 Is it possible to have the best of both worlds, robust compile time checks and transparent propagation?